 No man can do good work unless he loves it.

 Life's Ups and Downs

-Two men, strangers to each other, sat side by side in a suburban train.
+Life's Ups and Downs Two men, strangers to each other, sat side by side in a suburban train.
 Finally one turend to the other and became confidential.